fstltna/ImpDocs/README.md

 # ImpDocs
 Source code to the Imperium doc files.
-Generates text and PDF versions of each
+Generates PDF version of each